-Dr. Boes: 'By and large in the operating rooms and in most hospitals, they have done away with regular latex gloves.
+Dr. Boes: By and large in the operating rooms and in most hospitals, they have done away with regular latex gloves.
 So probably at least up until 2008 and maybe at least the 5 or 10 years prior to that I was wearing a non-latex glove.
 From what I was aware of was the standard of care was a non-latex glove.
 That's what everybody wore and I just never imagined that there were other aspects of a non-latex glove that would be potentially so allergenic and so disabling to my hands.
-That just surprised me because I knew that issues associated with latex but I didn't know the issues associated with the chemicals involved in some non-latex gloves.
-In 2008, I developed a type four delayed hypersensitivity allergic reaction, I wasn't really sure what the cause of it was.
+That just surprised me because I knew that issues associated with latex but I didn't know the issues associated with the chemicals involved in some nonlatex gloves.
+In 2008, I developed a Type IV delayed hypersensitivity allergic reaction, I wasn't really sure what the cause of it was.
 I'd spent a lot of time in the O.R, so I just assumed it was time spent in a glove.
 My rash started here over the knuckles and it spread over to this dorsal area of both hands and then it just extended onto this portion of the wrist.
-My hands looked horrible with this contact dermatitis and you can imagine just having a swollen claw essentially and it looked really deformed because of the oedema in the hands, it looks like you have been scalded.
-I just called a friend of mine who is a dermatologist and he saw me over the weekend and he looked at my hands and said you have an allergic contact dermatitis and so he did the full complement of patch testing on my back and what that did was broke down all the potential chemicals that I'm allergic to.
+My hands looked horrible with this contact dermatitis and you can imagine just having a swollen claw.
+It looked really deformed because of the oedema in the hands, as if I had been scalded.
+I called a friend of mine who is a dermatologist and he saw me over the weekend and he looked at my hands and said you have allergic contact dermatitis and so he did the full complement of patch testing on my back.
+And what that did was break down all the potential chemicals that I'm allergic to.
 The dermatologist gave me a booklet and in this booklet there is a description of the composition of every glove that they make, for every manufacturer and every glove.
-And at the time the only glove that was made that didn't have any of the chemicals that I was allergic was the GAMMEX non-latex glove and it's not just a non-latex, it's a non-chemical glove.
-Since 2008 I've only been using the GAMMEX non-latex, non-chemical glove.'
+And at the time the only glove that was made that didn't have any of the chemicals that I was allergic to was the GAMMEX Non-Latex glove and it's not just a non-latex, it's a chemical accelerator-free glove.
+Since 2008, I've only been using the chemical accelerator-free, GAMMEX Non-Latex.